kahlertfr/depth-aware-motion-deblurring/docs/chapters/blur-basics.rst

 The regularization terms are crucial to obtain better restoration results and have to be chosen carefully.
 The regularization for the kernel is typically an :math:`l2`-norm penalty because small values distributed over the kernel are preferred.
 Whereas the regularization term for the latent image is related to the properties of natural images such as the existence of salient edges.

 The equation finally is solved by alternating between kernel estimation and image estimation in an iterative way :cite:`CAMPISI2007`.
 Whereupon kernel estimation results depend heavily on the image texture.
 In regions of no texture any blur kernel is possible because blurring a homogeneous region do not affect the region at all.

+As before spatially-variant blur has to be estimated for regions of nearly equal blur seperately.

 Convolution Theorem